rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 Beihang).

 ## Abstract
-This document defines the data model for vendor and plugin specific functionality that extends XQuery and associated W3C extensions.
+This document defines the data and processing model for vendor and plugin specific functionality that extends XQuery and associated W3C extensions.
 The plugin data model extensions are to fill in gaps within the type system and to provide static type analysis.

 This document also documents the internals of how the plugin models and